Skip to main content

 The 6-course (16-17 credits) undergraduate minor in Biomechanics and Motor Control provides an opportunity for students to enhance their learning of the study of human movement and the physical and physiological principles upon which it depends, in addition to the influence of growth and development upon human and motor performance.

-Prerequisites: Students are required to have BSCI170 and 171: Principles of Molecular & Cellular Biology and either BSCI201: Human Anatomy and Physioogy I or PHYS121: Fundamentals of Physics I (or equivalents) completed; students will be evaluated on a case-by-case basis.
+Prerequisites: Students are required to have BSCI170 and 171: Principles of Molecular & Cellular Biology and either BSCI201: Human Anatomy and Physiology I or PHYS121: Fundamentals of Physics I (or equivalents) completed; students will be evaluated on a case-by-case basis.

 Restrictions: Kinesiology majors are not eligible for this minor.